chaendizzle/Compendium/source/tasks/commands/examples/commands/elevatormanual.rst

 We always want the operator to have control over the elevator, so this command should never finish.
 Thus, leave isFinished() as it is.

-For safety purposes, when this command has to end(), it should stop the belt motor. interrupted() should do the same.
+And, for safety purposes, when this command has to end(), it should stop the belt motor. interrupted() should do the same.

 .. code-block:: java